 Menopause is a natural part of aging.
 You can expect to experience this change around the same time your mother did.

-While many women dread the unwelcome symptoms that come with menopause, there are lots treatments that can help.
+While menopause can cause some unwelcome symptoms, there are many treatments that can help.
 The best approach you can take is to embrace your body’s changes and welcome this new chapter of life.